pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Micro8085.md

 * 32k ROM/32k RAM
 * Intel 8155 IO & timer
 * Intel 8251 UART
-* Support for additional components
+* Support for SPI bus, serial 32k e2prom, ADC, DAC

+Target has no built in monitor software or other 'OS' for program download.
+User program location is straight into ROM.

 ## Classic library support (`+micro8085`)